 The UASP staff is the first point of contact for all psychology and neuroscience majors who have academic or administrative issues.
 UASP strives to help you find appropriate solutions to your problems and refer you to the proper on-campus resources as necessary.
-If an advisor is unable to help you, they will refer you to Sean Kilpatrick, our Director of Undergraduate Academic Services, who serves as the main problem-solver in the UASP office.
+If an advisor is unable to help you, they will refer you to Leonard Clemons, our Director of Undergraduate Academic Services.